progress/Flowmon-Integrations/Microsoft Teams/README.md

-Flowmon ADS Integration with Teams
+# Flowmon ADS Integration with Teams

-Microsoft Teams Workflow Script usage
+## Microsoft Teams Workflow Script usage

+Those steps are ment for the Python script teamw-webhook.py present in this directory.

-Teams Configuration
+### Teams Configuration

 Configure incoming webhook as it is described at
 <https://support.microsoft.com/en-us/office/create-incoming-webhooks-with-workflows-for-microsoft-teams-8ae491c7-0394-4861-ba59-055e33f75498>